Editorial Standards

 What interest rate does the IRS use to compute the penalty?

-The rate is set every quarter and compounds daily.
-In 2025, the individual underpayment rate is 7% for each quarter.
+The penalty is figured with a single annualized rate as simple interest, not daily compounding or quarter-by-quarter rates.
+In 2025, the individual underpayment rate is 7%.
 Always confirm the current rate before you file.

 What if I do not meet the two‑thirds test?